john-science/mazelib/docs/MAZE_GEN_ALGOS.md

 ###### Results

-perfect, biased
+imperfect, slightly biased

 ###### Notes

 Using Cellular Automation to generate a maze is a really fun idea, but it is definitely the slowest maze-generating algorithm.
-And even though the result is a "perfect" maze, it is frequently very easy to solve.

-More research is needed to create a post-processing step to remove the typical Cellular Automaton defects.
+The algorithm does not guarantee a "perfect" maze.
+In fact, mazes generated like this have all kinds of strange and unique problems.
+That, if you are a maze purist, you will hate.
+But if you are trying to make mazes hard to solve you might find interesting.

 ## Dungeon Rooms